Risk Disclosures

 Derivatives that provide exposure to digital assets[1] may trade at a value other than that which may be inferred from current values of the underlier due to factors including, but not limited to, high volatility, low liquidity and high market concentration in the underlier, as well as the fact that there may be significant variations in publicly available pricing sources.

 The prices for many digital assets are highly volatile and can fluctuate significantly in short periods of time, sometimes even absent the occurrence of the types of economic events that normally precipitate price changes for other types of assets.
 Depending on how quickly prices change, you might not be able to terminate or hedge your digital asset-referencing transactions before you suffer significant losses.
 The absence of industry standard terms for digital asset and digital asset derivatives transactions can also increase this risk.
 Another source of volatility for digital asset prices is the high degree of digital asset demand that is generated by speculators and investors seeking to profit from the short- or long-term holding of digital assets.
-Such speculators and investors losing interest in digital assets could reduce liquidity and increase volatility, and ultimately make it difficult to accurately value digital assets.
+Such speculators and investors losing interest in digital assets could reduce liquidity and increase volatility and ultimately make it difficult to accurately value digital assets.

 Liquidity (and relative liquidity) is another source of potential volatility for digital asset prices.
 The overall size of many digital asset markets can be significantly smaller than markets for other types of assets, which can limit liquidity and increase volatility.
 In addition, liquidity in digital asset markets can change quickly.
 Because the market forces that determine digital asset prices are not entirely clear, it is difficult to predict what market factors can lead to substantially more or less liquidity in digital asset markets.
 Digital assets trade across different exchanges and in varied jurisdictions, so local and regional events can affect the liquidity, prices and volatility of digital assets in unexpected ways.
-Liquidity can also be adversely affected by the development of updated or new technologies, market standard terms and new digital assets and the migration of trading interest to such new digital assets or away from existing technologies and market standard terms.
+Liquidity can also be adversely affected by regulatory changes, the development of updated or new technologies, market standard terms and new digital assets and the migration of trading interest to such new digital assets or away from existing technologies and market standard terms.
 You should monitor liquidity developments in digital assets carefully.

 The liquidity of digital assets and the volatility of digital asset prices also depend on the concentration of owners of a digital asset or the traders in such digital assets.
 There is little transparency in the ownership of or trading interest in most digital assets, nor are there generally limits on concentrated ownership or trading interest.
 Ownership of or trading in particular digital assets can be concentrated in a limited number of countries or regions and may be controlled by a small number persons or entities.
 Events in such countries and regions, or events that affect such persons or entities, could have a disproportionate impact on the prices of digital assets.
 Greater concentration in ownership or trading interest can also lead to heightened volatility due to sharp swings in the level of supply or demand.
 High levels of concentration can also make a market susceptible to manipulation or distortion.